athowes/thesis/README.md

   survey section.
 - In Chapter 3 I follow other authors in using the notation
   $u_k(w_{ki})$ to refer to random effects.
-It would be good to connect up this functional notation with specifying random effects as e.g. $u_i$ rather than some function of some covariates.
+It would be good to connect up this functional notation with specifying random effects as $u_i$ rather than some function of some covariates.
 - In Chapter 3, it would be nice to include a figure illustrating the DHS sampling procedure.